juev/awesome-stars/README.md

 - [google/go-cloud](https://github.com/google/go-cloud) – The Go Cloud Development Kit (Go CDK): A library and tools for open cloud development in Go.
 - [jsha/minica](https://github.com/jsha/minica) – minica is a small, simple CA intended for use in situations where the CA operator also operates each host where a certificate will be used.
 - [zricethezav/gitleaks](https://github.com/zricethezav/gitleaks) – Protect and discover secrets using Gitleaks 🔑
-- [caddyserver/caddy](https://github.com/caddyserver/caddy) – Fast, multi-platform web server with automatic HTTPS
+- [caddyserver/caddy](https://github.com/caddyserver/caddy) – Fast and extensible multi-platform web server with automatic HTTPS
 - [v2ray/v2ray-core](https://github.com/v2ray/v2ray-core) – A platform for building proxies to bypass network restrictions.
 - [traefik/traefik](https://github.com/traefik/traefik) – The Cloud Native Application Proxy
 - [git-chglog/git-chglog](https://github.com/git-chglog/git-chglog) – CHANGELOG generator implemented in Go (Golang).